Web-Projects-Course/image-in-class-exercise/README.md

 We are going to take a look at how to size JPEGs for the web and what different compression levels look like.
 This is particularlly important for the larger images needed for high resolution displays like Apple's retina screens.

-1. Open image.jpg
+1. Open "Flamingo-Original.tif" It is currently a bit bigger than we need.
-2. We are going to create 4 different versions of this image
+2. We are going to create 4 different **JPG** versions of this image.
-  * 72ppi low compression
+  * 342px × 512px (72ppi), low compression (quality level 12)
-  * 144ppi low compression
+  * 683px × 1024px (144ppi), low compression (quality level 12)
-  * 72ppi high compression
+  * 342px × 512px (72ppi), high compression (quality level 3)
-  * 144ppi low compression
+  * 683px × 1024px (144ppi), low compression (quality level 3)
-3. Using the test page can you tell a difference between the images?
+3. When viewed in index.html can you tell a difference between the images?
 Which ones?
 4. What are the file sizes of the respective images?

+### Working with PNGs
-5. Save the image.jpg as a PNG.
-How does its file size compare?
+1. Use the image from the previous exercise and save it as an PNG.
+What is the file size difference?
-6. Make part of the image transparent.
+2. Erase part of the image so it show transparency.
+3. Save it again this time with transparency.

-### Make a gif
+### Make a gif animation
 1. Find a video on youtube you would like to create a GIF of
-2. Use keepvid to download it
+2. Use keepvid to download it.
-3. Import a selection of the video into photoshop
+3. Import a selection of the video into photoshop.
 4. Create a frame animation an export as a GIF

 ### Working with SVGs